Spinal services

 For this particular treatment, these may include: infection, nerve damage, blood loss, deep venous thrombosis and failure to relieve pain.
 There is also a risk of implant complications such as unintended movement, loosening or wearing out, which may require additional surgery.

-*Always consult your physician for a complete list of indications, warnings, precautions, adverse effects, clinical results and other important medical information that pertains to the lumbar disc replacement procedure.
+*Always consult your physician for a complete list of indications, warnings, precautions, adverse effects, clinical results and other important medical information that pertains to the lumbar disc replacement procedure

 To make an enquiry,